reflectoring/reflectoring.github.io/_posts/book-reviews/2019-09-11-book-review-shape-up.md

 ### Decide When to Stop

 * we have to live with the fact that shipping on time means shipping something imperfect
-* compare the currently finished work to the baseline (what the user currently can do with the software) to make a decision to stop
+* compare the currently finished work to the baseline (what the user currently can do with the software) to decide when to stop
 * don't compare the currently finished work to an ideal
 * "scope grows like grass" - so the teams need to have the authority to cut the grass